jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 }
 ```
 >
->We’ll be adding lots more view code before the call to NSLayoutConstraint.activate(), and lots more constraints code inside that array being passed to NSLayoutConstraint.activate().
+>We’ll be adding lots more view code before the call to `NSLayoutConstraint.activate()`, and lots more constraints code inside that array being passed to `NSLayoutConstraint.activate()`.
 >
 >If you run the app now you should see “Score: 0” nestled in the top-right corner.
 If you don’t see that, please check your code otherwise the rest of this project will be very confusing indeed!

->
+:white_check_mark:

 >Next we’re going to add the clues and answers labels.
-This will involve similar code to the score label, except we’re going to set two extra properties: font and numberOfLines.
-The font property describes what kind of text font is used to render the label, and is provided as a dedicated type that describes a font face and size: UIFont. numberOfLines is an integer that sets how many lines the text can wrap over, but we’re going to set it to 0 – a magic value that means “as many lines as it takes.”
+This will involve similar code to the score label, except we’re going to set two extra properties: `font` and `numberOfLines`.
+>* The `font` property describes what kind of text font is used to render the label, and is provided as a dedicated type that describes a font face and size: UIFont.
+>* `numberOfLines` is an integer that sets how many lines the text can wrap over, but we’re going to set it to 0 – a magic value that means “as many lines as it takes.”
 >
 >Add this code below the code to create the label, but before the Auto Layout code: